Spies in Disguise

-Spies in Disguise is a 2019 American computer-animated spy comedy film produced by Blue Sky Studios and distributed by 20th Century Fox.
-Loosely inspired by the 2009 animated short Pigeon: Impossible by Lucas Martell, the film is directed by Troy Quane and Nick Bruno from a screenplay by Brad Copeland and Lloyd Taylor, and a story by Cindy Davis.
-It stars the voices of Will Smith and Tom Holland, alongside Rashida Jones, Ben Mendelsohn, Reba McEntire, Rachel Brosnahan, Karen Gillan, DJ Khaled, and Masi Oka in supporting roles.
-The plot follows a secret agent who is transformed into a pigeon by an intelligent young scientist; the two must then work together to stop a revenge-seeking cybernetic terrorist, and return the agent to his human form.
+Spies in Disguise is a 2019 American animated spy comedy film starring Will Smith and Tom Holland, and produced by Blue Sky Studios.
+Directed by Troy Quane and Nick Bruno and written by Brad Copeland and Lloyd Taylor, the film also stars Rashida Jones, Karen Gillan and DJ Khaled.
+The plot involves a secret agent who is transformed into a pigeon by an intelligent young scientist; the two must then work together to stop a revenge-seeking cybernetic terrorist, and return the agent to his human form.

-The film premiered at the El Capitan Theatre on December 4, 2019, and was theatrically released in the United States on December 25, 2019.
-It received generally positive reviews from critics, with praise for the animation, music, humor, and vocal performances (particularly Smith and Holland).
-It grossed $171.6 million worldwide against a $100 million budget.
+The film premiered at the El Capitan Theatre on December 4, 2019, and was theatrically released in the United States on December 25 by 20th Century Fox.
+The film received generally positive reviews from critics, and grossed $172 million against a $100M budget.
+It was the final feature film to be produced by Blue Sky Studios, which closed in 2021.

-It was the final film produced by Blue Sky Studios, as well as the only animated film from 20th Century Fox and Blue Sky after the acquisition of 21st Century Fox by Disney and the last animated film to use the 20th Century Fox name.